From the First Whiskey in Japan to World-Class Whiskey

 Wherever you go in the world, you will find spirits of deserved renown.
 Suntory was determined from an early stage to introduce to Japan the distinctive aromas and flavors nurtured by different nations’ climates and traditions, and so established ties with exemplary beverage makers around the world.
 Through this network we have built a business as the most capable distributor in the Japanese market.

-Suntory handles over 70 brands of imported Western wines and spirits.These include such whiskey brands as Jim Beam, Maker's Mark, Ballantine's, and Canadian Club.
-We also import the Macallan, Bowmore, Laphroaig, and Glenfiddich single malt whiskies, which are becoming increasingly popular today.
-Other highly regarded liqueurs and spirits of the world we handle include Lejay Crème de Cassis from France, Kahlua coffee liqueur from Mexico, Jagermeister from Germany, Beefeater from England, and Sauza tequila from Mexico.
-Through our importing activities we give our customers in Japan an opportunity to share in the enjoyment of a wide range of esteemed beverages from around the world.
+Suntory not only handles whiskey, but highly regarded liqueurs and spirits from around the world including Lejay Creme de Cassis from France, Kahlua coffee liqueur from Mexico, Jagermeister from Germany, Beefeater from England, and Sauza tequila from Mexico.
+Through our importing activities with over 70 brands of imported Western liquor, we give our customers in Japan an opportunity to share in the enjoyment of a wide range of esteemed beverages from around the world.

 Domestic Liqueur and Spirits